DigitalBubblegum/fcc-weather-app/README.md

 # Weather App based on the take home project from Freecodecamp.

+This is my repo for a simple weather app made with React and TailwindCSS.

 ## Build an app that fulfills the below user stories

 - [x]  I can see the weather in my current location.